 All in all, milk has several benefits when added to bread dough:

-Milk produces a softer loaf with a finer crumb due to the higher fat content.
-It also gives richer flavour and browns more easily than a water-based dough does because of caramelizing lactose sugars.
+Milk produces a softer loaf with a finer crumb due to its higher fat content.
+It also gives richer flavour and browns more easily than a water-based dough because of caramelizing lactose sugars.
 It also has a longer shelf life due to the fat it contains.

 Instead of having to scald the milk, many bakeries will use milk powder.
-This is scaled in the production process which is very challenging to do in a busy baking environment.
+This is scaled in the production process, which is very challenging in a busy baking environment.
 Add 2% to 8% of milk powder per the dough’s total flour weight to see the benefit of using milk in your dough.

-Semi-skimmed and skimmed milk have less fat than whole milk, therefore the benefits of the fat in the milk will be much less.
-Skimmed powdered milk is much more readily available than whole fat milk powder.
-If using skimmed milk powder you may wish to add some extra fat in another format such as butter, cream or oil.
+Semi-skimmed and skimmed milk have less fat than whole milk.
+Therefore, the benefits of the fat in the milk will be much less.
+Skimmed powdered milk is much more readily available than whole-fat milk powder.
+If you use skimmed milk powder, you may wish to add extra fat in another format, such as butter, cream or oil.